michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0069.md

 ### Definition
 - n: a state of extreme happiness
 ### Family
+- bliss: blisses, blissful+
-bliss: blisses, blissful+;blissful: blissfulest, blissfully, blissfulness;blissfulness: blissfulnesses
+- blissful: blissfulest, blissfully, blissfulness
+- blissfulness: blissfulnesses
 ### Examples
 - A soggy version only slightly diminished one evening’s postprandial bliss.
 - By meticulously choreographing a pastiche of domestic bliss and quirky invention, Zuck’s “people” appear to be trying to shift the attention away from 2016’s tribulations.